githubpermutation/Flirper/README.md

 http://i.imgur.com/H2mby53.jpg
 ```

-Each line (except for directories) can have additional fields separated by a `;`.
+Each line (except for directories and special sources) can have additional fields separated by a `;`.
 The fields are:
 * path
 * title
 * author